mozilla/shield-studies-addon-utils/webExtensionApis/study/api.md

 * isSetup: bool `setup`
 * isFirstRun: bool `setup`, based on pref
 * studySetup: bool `setup` the config
-* seenTelemetry: object of lists of seen telemetry by bucket
+* seenTelemetry: array of seen telemetry.
+Fully populated only if studySetup.telemetry.internalTelemetryArchive is true
 * prefs: object of all created prefs and their names

 **Parameters**